solid/team/README.md

 ## Tasks

 The Solid Team engages in a number of tasks.
-A blocked task is a task that the team wants to do, but currently doesn't have the resources to do.
+A blocked task is a task that the team wants to do, but doesn't currently have sufficient resources to handle.

 ### Ongoing Task Forces